 These popular 5-6 hour trips fish the San Diego coastline from Imperial Beach to the Point Loma kelp beds.
 They typically depart from Point Loma Sportfishing and H&M Landing at 6:30am and 1:00pm daily.
 During the summer, an additional departure is offered at 6:30pm for a "twilight run."
 Summer and fall fishing targets yellowtail, bass, barracuda, bonito and tuna; winter and spring fishing targets yellowtail, sand bass, rockfish, sheephead, sculpin, white sea bass and barracuda.
 Boats provide food service but not sleeping accommodations.
 A California fishing license is required for everyone 16 years and older.

 During summer and fall, two to five day trips are available to the outer banks and offshore islands off the Northern Baja peninsula.
 Guests target tuna, yellowtail and dorado, while enjoying comfortable accommodations and fine food aboard boats specially designed for long-range fishing trips.
-Boats depart from H&M Landing, and Fisherman’s Landing.
+Boats depart from H&M Landing and Fisherman’s Landing, and Point Loma Sportfishing.

 Of course, once the boats return to the docks, visiting fishermen need to process and preserve their prize catch.
 San Diego has three main fish processors who will professionally fillet, vacuum seal and freeze fish for a fee.
-5-Star Processors, Sportsman’s Seafood, and Fisherman’s Processing all offer some of the best cutters in the world with expertise that consistently produces the best yields from each and every fish they process.
-Processing times and fees vary and the angler can choose to have the fish shipped home or the angler can pick up their fillets after vacationing in San Diego.
+5-Star Processors, Sportsman’s Seafood, and Fisherman’s Processing all offer some of the best cutters in the world, consistently producing the best yields from each and every fish they process.
+Processing times and fees vary and the angler can choose to have the fish shipped home or picked up after vacationing in San Diego.

 Ready to begin planning your San Diego sportfishing adventure?
 Visit our Plan Your Trip Section for information on getting here, getting around, things to do and other visitor services.